odb9402/KS-Evol/README.md

 If you have several **fastq sequence files for each time point** and their reference file, it gives the pipeline to handle the whole processes including **sequence alignments, variant calling and its statistical test** with KS distance.

-To use the pipeline, all the fastq files should be included at the working directory so that the pipeline automatically detect the fastq files.
+To use the pipeline, all the fastq files should be included at the working directory so that the pipeline automatically detects the fastq files.

 ```
 ./allele_depth_pipe.sh <reference>